 What is Draft Coach?

-A reminder about the Similarity Report
+How does the Similarity Report work?

 Grammar and citation tools in Draft Coach